tuhinmallick/Stable-Diffusion-Inpaint/README.md

 wget -O models/ldm/inpainting_big/model.ckpt https://ommer-lab.com/files/latent-diffusion/inpainting_big.zip
 ```

-N.B. even if the file was saved as a zip, it corresponds to [ a checkpoint file saved with pytorch-lightning](https://github.com/CompVis/stable-diffusion/issues/17#issuecomment-1232756078).
+N.B. even if the file was provided as a zip file, it corresponds to [a checkpoint file saved with pytorch-lightning](https://github.com/CompVis/stable-diffusion/issues/17#issuecomment-1232756078).

 Follows the script usage: